 There are two application deadlines per year - March 15 for Fall workshops and October 15 for Spring/Summer workshops.

-Participating departments are expected to:
+Participating departments, programs, or groups are expected to:

 - Reserve a meeting space with robust internet access.

 - Provide us with information about your department, program, the group.

 - Prepare in advance for workshop discussions via readings, writings, discussion or other activities developed by workshop leaders.

 - Develop an action plan at the workshop, implement it, and report the outcomes to us.

 - Contribute to online collections of resources for the Building Strong Departments website if the workshop is focused on building strong geoscience or environmental science departments or programs.

 - Assist in disseminating the results of the workshop through discussions with colleagues and other activities.